Juniper/contrail-specs/R1908/bgp_4byte_as.md

 ```

 ## 3.3 User workflow impact
-Contrail will by default support 4 byte ASN.
+When enabled, contrail will support 4 byte ASN.

 ## 3.4 UI changes
+There will be a knob added under global system config to enable/disable 4 byte
+asn support.
+By default, this feature will be disabled.
+If this knob is
-UI shall allow 32 bit ASN values to a BGP router.
+enabled, UI shall allow 32 bit ASN values to a BGP router.

 ## 3.5 Notification impact